anuditverma/anuditverma.github.io/_posts/2018-10-12-videojs-overlay-hyperlink.md

 ---

 A simple video.js plugin to display hyperlinks during video playback using overlays.
-This plugin is built upon popular video.js plugin called videojs-overlay.<br>
+The plugin is built on a popular video.js plugin called videojs-overlay.<br>

 ## Static Preview